-Indeed, apart from Creative Forces, the NEA regularly supports not only creative arts therapies (e.g., art therapy, music therapy, dance/movement therapy, and drama therapy), but also arts-in-health programs that occur in clinical and non-clinical settings.
+Apart from this flagship initiative, the NEA regularly supports not only creative arts therapies (e.g., visual arts, music, dance, and theater) but also arts-in-health programs that occur in clinical and non-clinical settings.
 Additionally-through direct grants and through partnerships with SAAs and RAOs-the agency funds arts projects that support healthy aging and healthy childhood and youth development, as well as rehabilitation and recovery for people in trauma, or those in prison or juvenile justice settings.